joshmcarthur/clippy/README.md

   [Stimulus](https://stimulus.hotwired.dev/)
 - Plenty of others, see the [Gemfile](Gemfile) for a list of dependencies.

-## Contributing
+## Contributing or reusing this project

 Contributions are welcome, but not really expected.
-If you really want to contribute something, please understand that:
+If you really want to contribute something, or if you think this project might be useful to you, please understand that:

 - This is essentially a learning project that I've built for fun and to explore the experience of starting a new Rails application with the default